Aimann/IntronExonDistribution/README.md

 * `intron_exon_counts.tx` contains the intronic and exonic read counts for each gene in the provided GTF file
 * `intron_exon_rpkm.txt` contains the intronic and exonic RPKM values for each gene in the provided GTF file
 * `intron_exon_rpkm_summary.txt` contains a summary of the intronic and exonic mapping reads from each input bam file.
-* `introns_exons.gtf` contains the intronic and exonic RPKM values for each gene in the provided GTF file
+* `introns_exons.gtf` contains the gene coordinates for the introns and exons for each of the longest transcripts in the provided GTF file.